Security audit suite

 What the security audit suite checks

-AuditHQ security audit checks SSL/TLS configuration, HTTP security headers (CSP, HSTS, X-Frame-Options), email authentication (SPF, DMARC, BIMI), CMS exposure, and information disclosure.
-14% weight in the composite score.
+AuditHQ security audit checks SSL/TLS, security headers (CSP, HSTS), email auth (SPF, DMARC, BIMI), CMS exposure, and info disclosure.
+14% of the score.
 AuditHQ uses the result as one part of a wider nine-suite website audit, so the finding is connected to marketing, technical, trust, privacy, and AI visibility context.

 Why this matters